-For our purpose, we restrict ourselves to the case that $(M,\omega )$ is a closed symplectic manifold, $J$ is an almost complex structure compatible with $\omega$ and $L \subset X$ is an oriented Lagrangian submanifold such that $\mu(\beta) \geq 2$ if the moduli space ${\mathcal M}(L;J;\beta) \neq \emptyset$ of bordered stable maps in the class $\beta \neq 0$.
-See \cite{fooo:S2S2} Appendix 1 for related results under this condition.
-The following theorem was proved (in Fano toric case) by Auroux \cite{auroux} Theorem 6.1.
+For our present purpose, we restrict ourselves to the case of the triple $(M,\omega, J)$ and an oriented Lagrangian submanifold $L \subset X$ satisfy the property that $\mu(\beta) \geq 2$ whenever the moduli space ${\mathcal M}(L;J;\beta)$ of ($J$-holomorphic) bordered stable maps in class $\beta$ is nonempty. \footnote{See Section 2.1.2 \cite{fooo:book1} for the definition of this moduli space.} of bordered stable maps in the class $\beta \neq 0$.
+See \cite[Appendix 1]{fooo:S2S2} for some related results under this condition.
+The following theorem was proved (in the Fano toric case) by Auroux \cite[Theorem 6.1]{auroux}.